WatForm/fortress/examples/README.md

 | R3 |    |    | 2  |    |
 | R4 |    | 4  |    |    |

-Afterwards, it counts the number of Latin Squares of size 4 that have those entries.

 ### N Rooks - Relational Encoding
 Run the following code to compile and run the relational N Rooks example.
 ```